 Existing law provides that a constable is a peace officer in his or her township.
-(NRS 258.070) Section 8.6 of this bill requires a constable of a township whose boundaries include a city whose population is 150,000 or more (currently Henderson, Las Vegas, North Las Vegas and Reno) to become certified as a category I or category II peace officer by the Peace Officers' Standards and Training Commission within 1 year after the date on which the constable commences his or her term of office or appointment unless the Commission, for good cause shown, extends the time.
+(NRS 258.070) Section 8.6 of this bill requires a constable of a township whose population is 15,000 or more or that has within its boundaries a city whose population is 15,000 or more to become certified as a category I or category II peace officer by the Peace Officers' Standards and Training Commission within 1 year after the date on which the constable commences his or her term of office or appointment unless the Commission, for good cause shown, extends the time.
 Section 16.5 of this bill provides that this requirement does not apply to a constable who is in office on July 1, 2013, unless he or she is elected or appointed to a term of office on or after July 1, 2013.

-Sections 7.5, 12 and 12.5 of this bill provide that a constable or deputy constable in a township that has within its boundaries a city whose population is less than 150,000 (currently all cities other than Henderson, Las Vegas, North Las Vegas and Reno) may not make an arrest in the course of performing his or her duties as a constable.
+Sections 7.5, 12 and 12.5 of this bill provide that a constable or deputy constable in a township whose population is less than 15,000 or that has within its boundaries a city whose population is less than 15,000 may not make an arrest in the course of performing his or her duties as a constable unless he or she is certified as a category I or category II peace officer.

-Existing law authorizes a constable to appoint deputies and provides that a deputy constable must be certified as a category II peace officer by the Peace Officers' Standards and Training Commission within 1 year after the date on which the person commences employment as a peace officer unless the Commission, for good cause shown, extends the time.
-(NRS 258.060, 289.470, 289.550) Section 10 of this bill provides that a person appointed as a deputy constable for a township whose boundaries include a city whose population is 150,000 or more (currently Henderson, Las Vegas, North Las Vegas and Reno) must be certified as a category II peace officer by the Commission before he or she commences employment as a deputy constable.
+Existing law authorizes a constable to appoint deputies and provides that a deputy constable must be certified as a category II peace officer by the Peace

+Officers' Standards and Training Commission within 1 year after the date on which the person commences employment as a peace officer unless the Commission, for good cause shown, extends the time.
+(NRS 258.060, 289.470, 289.550) Section 10 of this bill provides that a person appointed as a deputy constable for a township whose population is 15,000 or more or that has within its boundaries a city whose population is 15,000 or more must be certified as a category I or category II peace officer by the Commission before he or she commences employment as a deputy constable.